allanchua101/serverless-ninja/012-reporting-errors-via-chatops/node/README.md

 ### Deploying the Application

 1. If you are a Linux or Mac User you need to provide execution permission to shell scripts inside the root of this folder.
-If you a windows user, go ahead and ignore this step.
+If you are a windows user, go ahead and ignore this step.

    ```sh
    chmod +x *.sh